Candice Swanepoel Put Her Ravishing Body On Full Display With New Instagram Post

 “I’ve always been very disciplined with everything I do.
 I grew up doing ballet from a young age and that’s where it started.
 I’m prepared all year round because we shoot all year round.”

-Although the workout regime comprises of the merciless combination of boxing, running, spinning, Pilates, yoga and circuit training, Candice told Vogue she that she wasn’t fully satisfied with the results and can barely hold herself back from taking on even more exercising.
+Although the workout regime comprises the merciless combination of boxing, running, spinning, Pilates, yoga, and circuit training, Candice told Vogue she that she wasn’t fully satisfied with the results and can barely hold herself back from taking on even more exercising.
 Describing her plans for the future, she informed the magazine that the next step will involve more kickboxing.

-As she stated, “I’m now learning to fight like a professional fighter” before adding that “I’m still finding muscles I didn’t know I had!”
+“I’m now learning to fight like a professional fighter,” she stated, before adding that, “I’m still finding muscles I didn’t know I had!”

 For what it’s worth, Candice’s workout is nothing like the gym membership you didn’t have the heart to cancel just yet.
-No wonder she can make hopping on a bicycle seem like a nuisance.